-You can uninstall NSX-T Data Center from a standalone host.
-Standalone hosts can be ESXi or KVM.
+You can uninstall NSX-T Data Center from a ESXi host.

 - From a browser, log in with admin privileges to an NSX Manager at https://<nsx-manager-ip-address>.

 - Select .

 - From the Managed by drop-down menu, select None: Standalone Hosts.

 - Select the host and click Delete.
 In the confirmation dialog box, by default Uninstall NSX Components is selected.
 Uncheck Force Delete and click Delete.